6 Amazing Day Trips from Córdoba, Argentina

-Gill Hibbitt recently spent time living in Cordoba as part of a work in exchange for food and accommodation at a hostel in the city.
-During her time she got a lot of free time to explore the nearby locations with her friends from the hostel and in this article Gill has put together a guide to the best places you should consider visiting near Cordoba...
+Gill Hibbitt from the UK recently spent time living in Cordoba as part of a work in exchange for food and accommodation at a hostel in the city.
+During her time she got a lot of free time to explore the nearby locations which she absolutely loved.

 1. Mina Clavero y Nono

 This was a long bus ride from Cordoba - about 2 hours.
-I did a trip with two friends, Ola and Beth and we me made this a 3 day trip where we spent time walking - over boulders along the river to the beach, across rivers and along dirt tracks.
-I loved it all and would recommend spending more than just a day here.
+I did a trip with two friends, Ola and Beth.
+Although this location can be visited in a day its best to stay longer to make the most of the experience.
+We planned a short visit but made this a 3 day trip where we spent time walking - over boulders along the river to the beach, across rivers and along dirt tracks.
+I loved Mina Clavero y Nono and would recommend spending more than just a day here.